Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 print(original)     # {"name": "Alice", "scores": [85, 92, 78, 95]}
 print(shallow_copy) # {"name": "Bob", "scores": [85, 92, 78, 95]}
 ```
-**Explanation:** The `copy()` method creates a shallow copy.
+ The `copy()` method creates a shallow copy.
 Changes to immutable values (strings, numbers) only affect the copy, but changes to mutable objects (lists, dictionaries) affect both copies because they share the same object reference.

 **Using dict() constructor:**
 ```python